Thursday kicked off a celebration 40 years in the making - with surprise guests and a touching tribute to Carrie Fisher.

-Kennedy took the stage to thank fans who camped out on the street for a seat to the panel and make a surprise introduction of Lucas.
-Davis and Lucas sat down and took a moment to acknowledge Fisher and the late Kenny Baker, who played R2-D2 and died in August 2016.
+Kennedy took the stage to thank fans who slept out for a seat to the panel and make a surprise introduction of Lucas.
+Davis and Lucas sat down and took a moment to acknowledge the memories of Fisher and the late Kenny Baker, who played R2-D2 and died in August 2016

 Lucas admitted his pitch for Star Wars may have seemed outlandish - after all, it involved "dogs flying space ships."
-But he was appreciative of the studio for taking a chance on it.
+But he was appreciative of the studio for taking a chance of it.

 "The idea was to do a high adventure film that I loved when I was a kid with meaningful, psychological themes," said Lucas.

 Lucas admitted he wasn't supposed to say this, but he described A New Hope this way: "It's a film for 12-year -olds."